Top 10 Roy Buchanan Songs

 #6 – Haunted House

 1972’s “Haunted House” came from Roy Buchanan’s debut album.
 What started out as a Bob Geddins original was cranked into a goofy rockabilly number that’s just too catchy to ignore.
-Not only was Buchanan able to bring forth serious songs with his talent with the guitar but some lighthearted material to simply tap your toes to and enjoy.
+Not only did Buchanan bring forth serious songs with his guitar talent, but he also offered lighthearted material to tap your toes to and enjoy.

 #5 – Five String Blues